 - Depends heavily on customer interaction.
 If the customer is not clear, the team can be driven in the wrong direction.

 - Transfers of technology and knowledge to new team members may be challenging due to the lack of documentation.

 Is there a methodology located somewhere in between?

-Luckily, there is, and some software services providers use it.
+Luckily, there is, and some software and marketing services providers use it.

 Instead of strictly adhering to one methodology, we determine what method will work best based on the individual client’s needs.

 Companies which have completed hundreds of software projects have learned a thing or two about this approach.
 Adjusting the software development methodology based on client’s requirements it’s their earned expertise.